FeignClaims/ORB_SLAM3_macosx_fixed/README.md

       brew install autoconf automake autoconf-archive
 ```

+:warning: On Mac OSX, this repository compiles only when I use apple-clang instead of homebrew clang.

 Good luck to you weary traveler.
 Beware, there are dragons in those hills up ahead.